 By taking simple precautions like microchipping and keeping pets properly contained, we can help reduce the number of stray animals in shelters and ensure that more animals are reunited with their families.

-The good news is that each year sees, more people registering and implanting their animals with a microchip.
+The good news is that each year sees more people registering and implanting their animals with a microchip.
+According to research after microchipping, the return to owner rate was 20 and 20 ½ times higher for cats and dogs respectively.
 The cost ranges from $25-$75 and can save you a lot of heartache.

 Important note: Always make sure your current contact information is stored with the company.